casper-network/docs-archive/theory/abstract-consensus.rst

 The reference estimator
 ~~~~~~~~~~~~~~~~~~~~~~~

-In fact, in all solutions considered so far by CasperLabs we are reusing the same pattern for estimators construction.
-It assumes that the set of consensus values :math:`C` is totally ordered.
+In fact, in all solutions considered so far by CasperLabs, we are reusing the
+same pattern for estimators construction.
+The assumption is that the set of
+consensus values :math:`C` is totally ordered.

-For a protocol state :math:`ps` we calculate the estimator value in the following way:
+For a protocol state :math:`ps`, we calculate the estimator value in the following way:

 -  if :math:`ps` is empty then the result is :math:`C`
 -  otherwise - we apply the following algorithm: